bramtayl/Justly.jl/README.md

 You can add lyrics, or performance notes, to any chord.
 You can set beats to 0 to overlap, or to a negative number to "travel back in time".
 You can edit the tempo and initial key using the sliders on the top.
-One omits values in Justly notation if the values are equal to their defaults.

-- The default "words" is ""
-- The default "octave" is 0
-- The default "beats" is 1